gnsiva/CarND-Advanced-Lane-Lines/README.md

 The code for calibrating the camera and undistorting images are shown in `lane_lines.Chessboard` and `lane_lines.Calibration`.
 An example which runs the code is shown in `test_lane_lines.CalibrationTest.test_calibrate_camera_from_filename()`.

 The calibration method works by analysing images of chessboards taken from different angles and distances (these were provided and are in `camera_cal`).
-The OpenCV function `findChessboardCorners` then detects the edges between the chess board squares.
+The OpenCV function `findChessboardCorners` then detects the edges between the chessboard squares.
 The sets of these detected corners in multiple images are then fed into the OpenCV `calibrateCamera` function which, using the fact that in reality the corners are equally spaced, calculates and returns the calibration and distortion coefficients.

 ![img](./writeup_images/calibration_undistorted.png)